 In 2008, voters approved the ST2 Plan that built on the earlier Sound Move program.
-On the Sounder South corridor, ST2 included access improvements for commuter rail and bus riders at the South Tacoma and Lakewood stations.
-Sound Transit is preparing to begin the conceptual engineering and the environmental clearance processes for the South Tacoma and Lakewood access projects in 2020.
-Sound Transit will include a project-level assessment, including a review of the ST2 cost and budget assumptions, during the first phase of project development to determine a project scope.
+On the Sounder South corridor, ST2 included access improvements for commuter rail and bus riders at Sounder South stations.
+Improvements at Kent, Auburn, Sumner and Puyallup Stations have been identified through alternatives evaluation and environmental review.
+These investments will result in station specific bus and non-motorized improvements.
+Additionally over 2,000 parking stalls will be added among the four station access projects.
+At the South Tacoma and Lakewood stations Sound Transit is preparing to begin the alternatives evaluation, conceptual engineering and environmental clearance processes for access projects in 2020.
+Sound Transit intends to include a project-level assessment, including a review of the ST2 cost and budget assumptions, during the first phase of project development to determine a project scope.
+At Tacoma Dome Station access improvements are being identified and developed as part of the regional light rail Tacoma Dome Link Extension project.